-Conflation risk: Dynamic Planner considers investor term to be extremely important but believes that it should not be conflated directly from the results of a psychometric risk questionnaire.
-Conflating differing risk factors (e.g. term, liquidity and existing wealth) makes it easy for investment into inappropriate assets classes as it loses sight of what the client's underlying Attitude to Risk truly is.
+Conflation Risk: Dynamic Planner considers investor term to be extremely important but believe that it should not be conflated directly from the results of a psychometric risk questionnaire.
+Conflating differing risk factors (e.g. term, liquidity, and existing wealth) makes it easy for investment into inappropriate assets classes as it loses sight of what the client's underlying attitude to risk truly is.
 Conflation was also a key concern that was raised within the FCA's investment suitability guidance.

-Dynamic Planner enables an adviser to assess a client's Attitude to Risk before explicitly considering the impact of term, liquidity and capacity to bear losses.
-Additionally, Dynamic Planner's wealth forecasting functionality allows considerable flexibility in modelling 'What if?' scenarios over user defined terms and risk tolerances.
+Dynamic Planner enables an advisor to assess a client's attitude to risk before explicitly considering the impact of term, liquidity and capacity to bear losses.
+Additionally, Dynamic Planner's wealth forecasting functionality allows considerable flexibility in modelling 'what if' scenarios over user defined terms and risk tolerances.
 A client can then be better equipped to understand the personal impact of risk movements either graphically via a stochastic risk model, in monetary terms or in written word.

-Complicated: Dynamic Planner believes that setting individual asset allocation targets for differing terms with potentially varying Risk Profiles has the potential to overcomplicate the end solution.
+Complicated: Dynamic Planner believes that setting individual asset allocation targets for differing terms with potentially varying risk profiles has the potential to over-complicate the end solution.
 For example, if a risk scale went from 1-10 (like the Dynamic Planner model) and had four investment terms, 40 portfolios would need to be considered.
 These portfolios would overlap with each other on a risk scale and the asset allocations themselves would quite possibly require trivial allocations in order to develop portfolio differentiation.

-As a further point, most investment solutions are not typically designed with a specific goal or term in mind.
-Therefore, aligning appropriate funds becomes more of a potential challenge.
+As a further point, most investment solutions are not typically designed within a specific goal or term in mind and therefore aligning appropriate funds becomes more of a potential challenge.

-Inefficient portfolio management: Dynamic Planner believes that running multiple portfolios concurrently creates inefficient client solutions and that all specific investment goals should be considered collectively when forming an initial investment strategy.
+Inefficient Portfolio Management: Dynamic Planner believes that running multiple portfolios concurrently creates inefficient client solutions and that all specific investment goals should be considered collectively when forming an initial investment strategy.
 It is not only costly to monitor, take advice on and have professionally managed, but also runs counter to portfolio theory which strongly suggests they should be managed collectively to truly understand the level of expected risk holistically.

-By managing portfolios collectively, all client goals can be considered at subsequent review meetings and if a client's objectives or wealth forecasts have materially changed, a new overall asset allocation strategy can be formulated using Dynamic Planner.
+By managing portfolio's collectively, all client goals can be considered at subsequent review meetings and if a client's objectives or wealth forecasts have materially changed, a new overall asset allocation strategy can be formulated using Dynamic Planner.